Sledmine/forge/README.md

 # Highlights

-- Provides a store for all the Forge objects created on the server meaning the store is reusable, when a player joins mid game all the objects in the store can be pushed to the new player and sync everything created by other players on the server.
+- Provides a store for all the Forge objects created on the server meaning the store is reusable, when a player joins mid game all the objects in the store can be pushed to the new player and sync everything created by other players on the server, also this process is an async process that can push tons of objects to different players without having to block the server main thread
-- Any forged map is stored in a versionless .fmap meaning that forged maps will work in almost any Forge map version, objects that are not anymore in the Forge map will be ignored.
+- Any forged map is stored in a versionless .fmap meaning that forged maps will work in almost any Forge map version, objects that are not anymore in the Forge map will be ignored
-- Forge works in local mode **(Playing the map via LAN mode option, this does not work in a real LAN game)**, the script will act as a server and client at the same time allowing you to play in the same way as if you were connected to a real server.
+- Forge works in local mode **(Playing the map via LAN mode option, this does not work in a real LAN game)**, the script will act as a server and client at the same time allowing you to play in the same way as if you were connected to a real server
-- Rcon messages are not persistent, except data intercepted from them, meaning that messages are not sent too often, only when they are needed, ensuring performance and less spamming messages blocking Halo Custom Edition thread flow.
+- Rcon messages are not persistent, except data intercepted from them, meaning that messages are not sent too often, only when they are needed, ensuring performance and less spamming messages blocking Halo Custom Edition thread flow
-- Rcon messages come with full range compression to send specific values like floats that are hard to send via string message, for example coordinates and rotation values for every object are too important to keep them exactly in the same way they were sent, the compression used in Forge ensures the maximum and the minimum exact value at the moment of decompression using `string.pack` and `string.unpack` from **Lua 5.3** (SAPP uses **Lua 5.1**, but some compatibility with **Lua 5.3** can be achived by implemeting a compatibility library, bringing `string.unpack` and `string.pack` as a backport).
+- Rcon messages come with full range compression to send specific values like floats that are hard to send via string message, for example coordinates and rotation values for every object are too important to keep them exactly in the same way they were sent, the compression used in Forge ensures the maximum and the minimum exact value at the moment of decompression using `string.pack` and `string.unpack` from **Lua 5.3** (SAPP uses **Lua 5.1**, but some compatibility with **Lua 5.3** can be achived by implemeting a compatibility library, bringing `string.unpack` and `string.pack` as a backport)

 ## Libraries used in the project